 Studies have shown that ALS patients who attend a multidisciplinary ALS clinic do better long term and enjoy an improved quality of life.
 They experience less infections and less incidence of pneumonias.
-They receive early interventions for symptom management.
+They receive early interventions for ALS symptom management.

 What to Expect from an ALS Clinic visit

-We spend time with our ALS patients during their clinic visits to understand their needs and proactively monitor and manage their symptoms.
+We spend time with our ALS patients during their clinic visits to understand their needs and to proactively monitor and manage their symptoms.

 - Prior to a clinic visit, one of our ALS nurses calls the patient or caregiver to pre-screen for patient needs.